SupermanOfHeiLinPu/Elite_Robots_CS_SDK/doc/API/en/EliteDriver.en.md

     - robot_ip: The IP address of the robot.
     - local_ip: The local IP address.
     - script_file: The template file of the control script.
     - headless_mode: Whether to run in headless mode.
+After using this mode, there is no need to use the 'External Control' plugin.
 If this parameter is true, then in the constructor, a control script will be sent to the robot's primary port once.
     - script_sender_port: script_sender_port: Port for sending control scripts.
 If this port cannot be connected, the `External Control` plugin will stop.
     - reverse_port: The port for reverse communication.
     - trajectory_port: The port for sending trajectory points.